By James Razko

 You cannot expect an app dreamed up in a dorm room, or among the Ping-Pong tables of a Silicon Valley incubator, to successfully replace the types of rich interactions to which we’ve painstakingly adapted over millennia.
 Our sociality is simply too complex to be outsourced to a social network or reduced to instant messages and emojisDigital Minimalism, Cal Newport

-If you enjoyed this Summary, support the author and me by purchasing a hard copy of Digital Minimalism<—— From this link.
-If you do, I’ll earn less than .69 cents.
+If you enjoyed this summary of Digital Minimalism, support the author and me by purchasing a hard copy of Digital Minimalism<—— From this link.
+If you do, I’ll earn around .69 cents.
 It’s not a lot, but every penny helps me dig a little deeper into The Mine and provide you with free book summaries.

 Are you a pioneer?
 Write your email in the box below and be the first to receive the new book summaries.